filipecalasans/realTimePlot/README.md

 ### The UI element *PlotArea*

-PlotArea* is an UI component that inherits the class *QCustomPlot* and provides Real Time Plot area similar to an Oscilloscope.
+*PlotArea* is an UI component that inherits the class *QCustomPlot* and provides Real Time Plot similar to an Oscilloscope.

-You might want to see QCustomPlot documentation to see what features it provides by default in the Plot.
+You might want to see the QCustomPlot documentation to see what features it provides by default.
 Fell free to customize or subclass *PlotArea* as needed.

 ## Example

-This example instantiates a fixed number of curves, each one backed for its own stream of points.
+This example instantiates a fixed number of curves, each one backed by its own stream of points.
 The curves are added to the same *PlotArea* as you can notice in the *MainWindow*'s constructor.

-We simulate a stream of points coming in real time in the **timerEvent** handler, which runs at the periodicity of **SAMPLE_GENERATION_PERIOD**.
+We simulate a real-time stream of points in the **timerEvent** handler, which runs at the periodicity of **SAMPLE_GENERATION_PERIOD**.

 You can check the file MainWindow.ui to see how we placed the **PlotArea** component to the MainWindow.
 However, if you need a more dynamic layout you may need to instantiate it programmatically.